chanbengz/SUSTech_CS_Notes/CS203 Data Structures and Algorithm Analysis/README.md

 ### Lab Exercise

+> [!WARNING]
+> The source codes are only for learning purpose. **DON'T** copy directly and submit to OJ, which might ruin you.
+Try understanding the idea, if trapped, feel free to contact [me](mailto:chanben04gz@gmail.com).

 There're 10 labs in total and six problems for each lab with (15 + 15 + 20 + 20 + 25 + 25) points.

 | Lab                | Problem                                                  | Note                                    |